Four-Square Cipher Decoder

 Frequently Asked Questions

-What tools can decode four-square cipher?
+What tools can decode the four-square cipher?